 Unless an employee is exempt, you must pay them overtime wages.
-Exempt employees must meet three requirements to be considered exempt:
+Exempt employees must meet one of the following types of exemption:

 If the employee does not meet the above requirements, they are nonexempt.
-In that case, you must pay them at least the federal minimum wage as well as overtime wages.
+In that case, you must pay them at least the federal minimum wage and overtime wages.

 Questions about taxes